Legal-Innovation-Lab-Wales/expertise-directory/README.md

 ## Update

-This project has now bee retired and is no longer live updating.
+This project was last updated on 31/10/2023

 ### Introduction